A necessary condition for non-monotonic dose response, with an application to a kinetic proofreading model -- Extended

 \pfthmspacing \begin{rmk} The classical adapting integral feedback and IFFL linear systems (see for example \cite[Section 6.1]{ShovalAlonSontag2011}) do not fall under our results.
 For the integral feedback system, whose J-graph is shown in \Cref{fig:remarks-classical_examples-integralFBL}, there is no self-loop on $x$.
-The IFFL linear system, whose J-graph is in \Cref{fig:remarks-classical_examples-IFFL}, is not a single-input system. \end{rmk}
+The IFFL linear system, whose J-graph is in \Cref{fig:remarks-classical_examples-IFFL}, is a system where $u$ affects more than one variable. \end{rmk}

 \pfthmspacing